GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Experimental Validation

 \subsubsection{Defense (SQ8)}

-To investigate the performance of various defense mechanisms against GraphToxin, we utilize the most vulnerable and stable attack target—Retraining after a single node removal in the white-box setting.
+To investigate the performance of defense mechanisms against GraphToxin, we use the most vulnerable and stable attack target—Retraining after single-node removal in the white-box setting.
 We adopt both in-processing and post-processing privacy-preserving techniques.
-Pre-processing techniques are out of our scope as they might cause obfuscation during node removals.
+Pre-processing techniques are out of our scope as they typically alter graphs before training, making it difficult to disentangle whether observed effects stem from unlearning or from data modification.

-\textbf{Node-level Differential Privacy (Node-DP) in GNNs} Node-DP in GNNs provides a formal privacy guarantee that protects an individual node and all its incident edges during message passing.
-Achieving this guarantee is substantially more difficult than enforcing standard DP or edge-level DP, as nodes introduce structural coupling and multi-hop dependencies that amplify per-sample sensitivity and complicate privacy accounting.
-Currently, there is no unified node-DP framework adapted to diverse GNN backbones.
-Existing studies either inject noises to shallow GNNs \cite{1_layer_dp} or decouple graph convolutions through different architectures \cite{gap, dpar}.
-Furthermore, a larger privacy budget is typically consumed for a better privacy and utility trade-off \cite{dp_amplify, personal_node_dp, node_dp}.
-Consequently, realizing practical node-DP with competitive utility still remains an active research frontier.
+\textbf{Node-level Differential Privacy (Node-DP) in GNNs} Node-DP in GNNs aims to protect an individual node and all its incident edges during message passing.
+Compared to standard or edge-DP, enforcing node-DP is substantially more challenging due to structural coupling and multi-hop dependencies, which amplify per-sample sensitivity and complicate privacy accounting.
+Existing studies either inject noises to shallow GNNs \cite{1_layer_dp} or redesign architectures to decouple graph convolutions \cite{gap, dpar}.
+Despite these efforts, achieving strong node-level privacy guarantees with competitive utility remains an open problem \cite{dp_amplify, personal_node_dp, node_dp}.

-Following Xiang et al. \cite{node_dp}, we adopt HeterPoison to achieve node-DP.
-As their default privacy setting results in unacceptable utility in our GNN backbones, we choose to tune the $\sigma \in [0.006, 0.007, 0.008, 0.009, 0.01]$ in the symmetric multivariate Laplace noise $\mathcal{LAP}(0, \sigma^2\mathbb{I}^d)$.
-This tuning yields the test accuracy of 79.40\%, 76.00\%, 69.90\%, 61.00\% and 51.90\%, respectively.
-To balance utility and privacy, we select $\sigma=0.007$ to fight against GraphToxin.
+Following Xiang et al. \cite{node_dp}, we adopt HeterPoison to implement node-DP.
+As the default configuration leads to severe utility degradation on GNN backbones, we directly tune the noise scale $\sigma \in \{0.006, 0.007, 0.008, 0.009, 0.01\}$ from the symmetric multivariate Laplace noise $\mathcal{LAP}(0, \sigma^2\mathbb{I}^d)$, resulting in test accuracies of 79.40\%, 76.00\%, 69.90\%, 61.00\% and 51.90\%, respectively.
+We select $\sigma=0.007$ to balance between privacy and utility.

-From Table \ref{toxin_perf_defense}, even a rigorous privacy protection against GNNs cannot sufficiently defend GraphToxin.
-Under the node-DP guarantee, GraphToxin still retains competitive performance compared to the pure attack without any defense.
-Surprisingly, the attack performance even improves in attack accuracy.
-We speculate that this phenomenon occurs because DP noises can preferentially disrupt weak and unstable signals within the gradients, thus forcing GraphToxin to recover more robust graph components from more informative and stable gradients.
-While these components may not form a perfect replica of the original graph, they can contribute to the final node classification.
-In this sense, node-DP may act as a form of regularization, preventing GraphToxin from overfitting to trivial details.